djshaf/NightRunner/README.md

 # ML/NN pipeline

+**Script:** `Notebook.ipynb`

 ## Running the pipeline
-Notebook.ipynb is run monthly in order to train the model, process and output the safety scores to osm_safety_tags.csv for front end intake.
+Notebook.ipynb is to be run in order to train the model, process and output the safety scores and testing data to osm_safety_tags.csv ready for front end intake.

 ## Purpose
 Processes historical street-level crime and stop-and-search features, trains a machine learning model to forecast future perceived crime risk, and transforms those predictions into physical routing penalties for integration with pedestrian routing engines.